Murder of Elizabeth McCabe: Trial of Vincent Simpson

 Detectives denied at trial that they had ignored other possible suspects, saying that "the investigation was led by the evidence" and "there comes a time when the evidence points to an individual, not police bias".
 Simpson himself claimed to have an alibi, saying he was either at home, ferrying fares around the Dundee area or at a local casino when the murder happened.
 However, police revealed that they had questioned the casino doorman at the time and the man told them he hadn't remembered seeing Simpson that night, and the casino doorman also testified at trial that Simpson had in fact phoned to pressurise him into claiming to police that he had been there at 1am that night.
-The doorman responded to Simpson by saying that he could not do so as did not know him and could not remember seeing him.
+The doorman responded to Simpson by saying that he could not do so as he did not know him and could not remember seeing him.
 At trial the detectives on the case denied there had been contamination, with retired Detective Inspector Ian Kennedy saying that police took every step to ensure this didn't happen.
 On a video shown to the jury of detectives examining evidence, Kennedy said that "my recollection of that exercise was that we took every possible step to make sure there was no chance of contamination".
 He added that contamination was also not necessarily a problem, if the source of the contamination was known.

 The jury were shown a video of Simpson in a police interview after he was arrested, in which he said that the DNA evidence was "tainted" but replied when he was asked if he was accusing police of planting evidence: "It doesn't happen, does it?"

 At the end of the trial, the judge told the jury that they must not convict Simpson on the basis of DNA evidence alone.
 Subsequently, the jury found 61-year-old Simpson not guilty by a majority verdict in December 2007.